201 Broadway E,

 No one has favorited this theater yet

-Originally opened around 1909 as the Society Theatre, it was re-named Broadway Theatre in 1921 and remodeled in the 1940’s.
+Originally opened as the Society Theatre on December 8, 1911.
+It was re-named Broadway Theatre in 1921 and remodeled in the 1940’s.
 The Broadway Theatre was the centerpiece of the Capitol Hill neighborhood in the early-20th century.
 People fought hard to keep this theatre open.
 Alas, the efforts failed.

 However, the memory of the Broadway Theatre remains.
 The outer facade of the building and the Broadway’s neon-lit marquee were preserved when the building became a Rite Aid drugstore in 1990.
 It’s kinda weird to drive past the Rite Aid.
 The traditional Rite Aid sign is mounted on the marquee with the word ‘BROADWAY’ above it.